pisv/gethandly.wiki-playground/Step-Three.md

 in Handly-based models.
 It is largely similar in design to corresponding facilities of the JDT Java model and the Eclipse Platform resource model, so there is a good chance that you might be familiar with the core concepts.
-If not, the eclipse.org article [How You've Changed!](https://www.eclipse.org/articles/Article-Resource-deltas/resource-deltas.html) written by John Arthorne could be a great introduction to the problematics of efficiently notifying clients of changes in a handle-based model.
+(If not, the eclipse.org article [How You've Changed!](https://www.eclipse.org/articles/Article-Resource-deltas/resource-deltas.html) written by John Arthorne could be a great introduction to the problematics of efficiently notifying clients of changes in a handle-based model.)
-A detailed description of the infrastructure would take an article of its own, but hopefully the Javadocs can provide the necessary details on the protocols involved, and here we will give you a taste of what it is about.
+A detailed description of the infrastructure would take an article of its own, but hopefully the Javadocs can provide the necessary details of the protocols involved, and here we will give you a taste of what it's all about.

 The primary interfaces are `IElementChangeListener`, `IElementChangeEvent`, and `IHandleDelta`.
 There are also some useful implementations, namely